A Travel Price Comparison for United States of America Asheville vs. Charlottesville for Nightlife, Hiking, Food, and Old Town

 Charlottesville

-Charlottesville offers lots of family activities.
+Charlottesville is a family-friendly place to visit.
 Wandering the campus of UVA, picking fruit at Carter Mountain Orchard or exploring the downtown mall, including the Virginia Discovery Museum are all activities that everyone can enjoy.
+There are also great hiking trails just outside of town.

 Is Asheville or Charlottesville Better for Couples?